 If you are always worrying about the next shot, you will never play your best golf.
 Do not get upset if you take more shots to get around the course today than yesterday.
 You will not perform well.
 Instead, enjoy and participate fully in every single action you make on the golf course.
 This is true focus.

 There is nothing wrong with a to-do list.
 It will enable you to measure yourself against your previous performance.
 You can also enjoy the improvements you make, however big or small they are.

 Practice and practice again

 Get a routine before every shot.
-(If you look at PGA tour players you will see them doing this) Try out at home to get what is right for you.
+(If you look at PGA tour players, you will see them doing this) Try out at home to get what is right for you.
 Once you are happy, practice at home until this feels completely natural.
 Then you are ready to take it onto the course.
-Here is one to start you off, but adapt it to suit your style and personality.
+Here is a pre-shot routine to start you off, but adapt it to suit your style and personality.

 - Breathe slowly and deeply

 - Call up a positive image of you playing golf.

 - Make a small physical move when you have this image.
 For example, touch your nose or golf ball your fist.

 - Say a positive phrase.
 Here are some examples: ‘Make a good shot.’
 ‘Best play.’
 ‘Great swing.’
 Choose whatever suits you best or, even better, develop one of your own.